maxalmina/maxalmina.github.io/content/authors/admin/_index.md

 ## About Me

-Max is a data scientist at the Detik Network.
-Her research interests include information retrieval, LLMs, NLP for good, and conversational system.
+Max is a data scientist at Detik Network (detik.com).
+Her research interests include information retrieval, LLMs, generative AI, NLP for good, and conversational system.